Search Local History Articles

 - Chinatown: the old Chinatown was located between Pacific Ave. and the river, on the far side of the bridge.
 The large building on this side of the bridge is a Naval Armory.

 - Soquel St. Bridge: a covered bridge, the roof is a lighter color.
 Wooden bridges were covered to help reduce maintenance.
-This bridge was built high, to clear floods.
-After the river was channeled in the 1950's, bridges were built lower.
+This bridge was built high, in 1874, to clear floods, and replaced by a concrete bridge in 1921.
+After the river was channeled in the 1950’s, bridges were built lower.
 But then the Corps of Engineers decided there was still a flood danger, and bridges were built higher again.

 - Branciforte: one of only three pueblos, or towns, in colonial California.
 The oldest home still in use in Santa Cruz is an adobe building at the north end of Branciforte Ave.
 The residents of Branciforte were apparently mostly ex-convicts, who used Branciforte Ave. as a horse racing track, to the scandal of the missionaries across the river.
 Perhaps that's why their settlement never quite rivaled San Jose or Los Angeles, the other two pueblos.